microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_vm_extension_customscript_arm/_index.md

     ![Screenshot ARM template output](./06.png)

-* To verify a successful deployment on the Azure Arc connected server, in the Azure Portal, by clicking on "Extensions" settings.
+* To verify a successful deployment on the Azure Arc enabled server, in the Azure Portal, by clicking on "Extensions" settings.
 You should see the Custom Script extension installed.

     ![Screenshot custom script extension](./07.png)